 When it comes to tracking, look at manufactured brand-name solutions.
-For DIY simulators, we recommend launch monitors for a convenient, easy setup, but there are also powerful standalone tracking systems available such as the Uneekor QED or EYE XO.
+For DIY simulators, we recommend ground launch monitors for a convenient, easy setup, but there are also powerful ceiling-mounted launch monitors available such as the Uneekor QED or EYE XO.

 In general, the cheaper the simulator tracking, the less powerful it will be; it may measure less data parameters or be less accurate, for example.
 Some of our top recommendations for tracking are:

 - SkyTrak Launch Monitor: arguably the most popular & successful launch monitor of all time; see our full review here; around $2000.